HTTP Client

 Configuration

 Goravel's HTTP client is built on top of the net/http.Client for making HTTP requests.
-If you need to tweak its internal settings, just update the client property in the config/http.go file.
-Here are the available configuration options:
+If you need to tweak its internal settings, just update the clients property in the config/http.go file.

 The Http facade provides a convenient way to make HTTP requests using familiar verbs: GET, POST, PUT, DELETE, PATCH, HEAD, and OPTIONS.